eyemotif/eyebot/README.md

   in the `Gambling.Multipliers` field of the [channel.json file](#channeljson),
   the user is given back their points multiplied by some amount.
 - `!givepoints <user_name> <amount>` (*mod only*): Gives a user points.

+## Streamfun
+*All functionality in this section will be disabled if the `streamfun` option is set to `false`.*

+Streamfun is a program that I made to add custom functionality to a Twitch stream using a Browser Source in OBS.
+The program's github page can be found [here](https://github.com/eyemotif/streamfun).
+It's still in development, so I haven't written a guide on how exactly to use it yet.
+However, if you manage to figure it out, the commands should work:

+- `!sounds`: Lists all the sounds you can play.
+- `!<sound>`: Plays a sound.

 # Modifying the Bot